cedaro/better-internal-link-search/readme.txt

 Type `-` or `-help` in the search field and the search modifiers will be listed with their syntax and a brief description about what they do.

 = There's a slight delay when opening the internal link popup.
 Help? = If your site has a lot of content, the automatic search feature may cause it to lag as search results are retrieved.
-You can disable this feature by unchecking the "Automatic Search" field on the Writing settings screen in your dashboard (go to Settings->Writing).
+You can disable this feature by unchecking the "Automatic Search" field on the Writing settings screen in your dashboard (go to Settings &rarr; Writing).

 == Screenshots ==